oVirt/ovirt-site/source/sla/quota-3.2.html.md

 #### Logic Design

 Each time the user will run a VM or create a new disk, there will be a quota resource check against the quota views.
-The process of quota validation located today in a method validateAndSetQuota in the command execute process, will be moved into CommandBase.
+The process of quota validation is located today in a method validateAndSetQuota in the command execute process, will be moved into CommandBase.
 As in 3.1 the quota validation should be executed as synchronize method during the internalCanDoAction and before the command execute method.
 Each command which consumes quota resources will implement StorageQuotaDependent and/or VdsQuotaDependent interface and will return a list of the quota consume/release parameters.
 Commands will also be marked as storage or Vds consumers in the VdcActionType class. the default value for this setting will be BOTH (consumes both storage and vds), so when adding new command, one will have to consider quota issues.
 Commands which does not consume any quota resources will be marked NONE.
 CommandBase will use this markings in order to decide whether quota validation is needed.